actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-*Nowhere that I can recall here in the state are term limits qualified for, whether it's for our governor, lieutenant governor, Senate president, our constitutional officers, all of us in this body, all Senators across the body, none of us are faced with term limits.
-So my question is, why would we want to discriminate against the Speaker of the House?*
+> "Nowhere that I can recall here in the state are term limits qualified for, whether it's for our governor, lieutenant governor, Senate president, our constitutional officers, all of us in this body, all Senators across the body, none of us are faced with term limits.
+So my question is, why would we want to discriminate against the Speaker of the House?"